Reclaiming Anger: Building Affective Regulation and Raising Resilient Humans

 Anger and frustration frequently intersect with perfectionism.

 At the same time, frustration can be turned into creative work.
-Strong emotions often lead to artistic or professional breakthroughs when used in a positive way instead of being acted out impulsively.
+Strong emotions often lead to artistic or professional breakthroughs when used positively rather than acted on impulsively.

-The critical distinction is regulation.
-When anger is effectively processed, it operates as a source of information and motivation.
-When unregulated, it may appear as self-criticism or external aggression.
+The key difference is regulation.
+When anger is managed well, it becomes a source of information and motivation.
+When it’s not managed, it can show up as self-criticism or aggression toward others.

 Resilience: “I Believe You” and “I Believe in You”